Neuro Linguistic Programming Training (NLP)

 Certification in neurolinguistic programming is available through seminar programs, several of which offer certification in both NLP and life coaching.

-Under the category of mental health counselors, the closest match for NLP professionals (and even life coaches), the U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook shows a 22% job growth rate through 2028, which is much faster than average.
+Under the category of mental health counselors, the closest match for NLP professionals (and even life coaches), the U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook shows a much faster than average job growth rate.
 The public’s increased emphasis on mental health and finding natural healing alternatives to conventional medicine will be the main contributing factors to the increase in employment for this job category.

 Neurolinguistic Programming Salary